mooreryan/ocaml_python_bindgen/_docs_src/src/static-methods.md

 ```

 If you want to generate functions that ensure the class is correct, you can return `t option` or `t Or_error.t` instead.

+## Functions

+You can also bind functions that are not associated with a class.

+The rules are the same for the class and static methods.
+To tell `pyml_bindgen` that you are actually binding module functions rather than class methods, you have to pass in a command line option `--associated-with module`.